 Of course, it is not as simple as that.
 Any creative shift that is to occur must be accompanied by similar changes in business and marketing models.
 Amidst her creative inspiration, Mai reels off bamboozling terminology like “millenials” (a term that describes 18–34-year-old digital natives) and refers to fashion films as a “lean forward medium” which exist in a “feed world”, where information is increasingly viewed from the palm of the iPhone-yielding hand.

-“What I see in Melbourne is the way it was 10 years ago in New York, when I was constantly having to justify and market the validity of the medium.
+“What I see in [Australia now] is the way it was 10 years ago in New York, when I was constantly having to justify and market the validity of the medium.
 Beyond their role as creatives, filmmakers need to bridge the gap between brands and consumers by generating a conversation people want to be a part of.
 They need to be a marketer and a producer and to have a bigger vision – think Roman Polanski or Francis Ford Coppola, but runway”, says Mai.

 If it all sounds a bit confusing, it might be best to approach the fashion film the way that most of Mai’s clients do.
 “I’m constantly being told, ‘I don’t understand what you’re talking about, but I think it’s the future’ by my brands,” she regales.
 If fashion films are in fact the future, tomorrow looks beautifully shot, intelligently structured and dressed to impress.